sam-truscott/tinker-kernel/README.md

     # Windows
     gradlew releasePpc32GdbExecutable
     gradlew releasex86Executable
+    gradlew clean debugArmRaspPiExecutable

     # Linux
     ./gradlew releasePpc32GdbExecutable
     ./gradlew releasex86Executable
+    ./gradlew clean debugArmRaspPiExecutable

 Loading
 =======

-You can place user-code in tinker.c for now but eventually there'll be a bootstrap that contains the microkernel and the required user-services to startup.
+You can place user-code in tinker.c for now but eventually there'll be a bootstrap that contains the hybridkernel and the required user-services to startup.
 The bootstrap will place the kernel and services into memory, load the kernel and then start the user-services (much like init).

  bootstrap